buzzert/bubbles/README.md

 # ⓑⓤⓑⓑⓛⓔⓢ

-Bubbles is a very basic actor model layer hierarchy for drawable nodes.
+Bubbles is a very basic actor-based layer hierarchy for drawable nodes.
 It allows you to organize a hierarchy of drawable "actors" (the nodes) into a "scene".
 The scene then acts as a sort of runloop, responsible for rendering actors in their respective positions.

 ## Building
 ### Dependencies